 - Merrion Weddings

 - All About Dublin

-The Merrion is located in the heart of Dublin's city center, within walking distance of some of Ireland’s most popular Museums and Galleries.
+The Merrion is located in the heart of Dublin's city centre, within walking distance of some of Ireland’s most popular museums and galleries.

 Tel: + 353 1 6777 444

 The National Museum of Ireland officially opened its doors to the public on Kildare Street in August 1890.
 It is the national repository for all archaeological objects found in Ireland, and the portable archaeological heritage of Ireland, and houses over 2,000,000 artifacts, which range in date from 7000BC and the late medieval period.
 In addition to the archaeological collections, the museum also houses substantial Ethnographical, Classical and Egyptian collections.

 Tel: +353 1 6129900